movementkitchen/website/src/pages/about/index.md

 child.
 Not moving couldn't be an option, but the way I used to move was hurting me.

-Looking for answers I started manically learning different approaches to movement and bodywork.
-Questioning, deconstructing and learning again from various teachers across the fields of yoga as therapy, pilates, somatics, dance, Structural Integration, myofascial release and massage.

 I found that there was so little support offered by the healthcare and very little research done about diastasis recti, especially about its connection with back and pelvic pain.
 Abdominal separation is usually seen as an "aesthetic